joaopalmeiro/template-python-cli/README.md

 5. Search for `Opinionated Python template for new CLIs.` and replace it with the (short) package description.
 6. Search for `João Palmeiro` and replace it with the author's name.
 7. Search for `joaopalmeiro@proton.me` and replace it with the author's email address.
 8. Open the [pyproject.toml](pyproject.toml) file and add the package-specific dependencies.
+See the [`Dependency configuration`](https://hatch.pypa.io/latest/config/dependency/) and [`Environment configuration`](https://hatch.pypa.io/latest/config/environment/overview/#dependencies) pages in the Hatch documentation for more information (if necessary).
 9. Update the `Source code` link at the top to the package repository link (if necessary).
 10. Change `GitHub` in the [`Deployment` section](#deployment) to `GitLab` or `Codeberg` and update the link to the corresponding Tags page (if necessary).
 11. Update the `Issues` and `Source` fields in the [pyproject.toml](pyproject.toml) with their respective repository-related links (if necessary).